SimoDax/MSI-mystic-light-tool/README.md

 UPDATE (16/11): I've actually tested the library.
 It needs Mystic Light to be installed, as such, it only supports a few MSI products, and my gear is not in the list.
 I'll just post some stubs on how to use it I think, as I'll never be able to test it.
 For reference, here's a link to [Mystic Light 1 installer](http://download.msi.com/uti_exe/Mystic_Light.zip), and another one to [Mystic light 2](http://download.msi.com/uti_exe/Mystic_Light_2.zip).
+I got the library working in Visual Studio 2017, I suggest using that.
 This should be the supported hardware list:

 MB: